iterative/dvc.org/static/docs/user-guide/contributing/core.md

 $ pre-commit install
 ```

 That should be it.
-You should be ready to make changes, run tests do commits!
-If
+You should be ready to make changes, run tests, and make
-you experience any problems, please don't hesitate to ping us in our
+commits!
+If you experience any problems, please don't hesitate to ping us in our
 [chat](/chat).

 ## Running tests